Niki22n/AVAX-ADVANCE-Module1/Readme.md

 6. Enable Smart Contracts
 Copy and paste your solid smart contract code into Remix.
 Collect contracts and then deploy them to your custom EVM subnet using Remix's deployment interface.

-7. Test your app!
+7. Test your app.

-## ERC20GameContract.sol
+## GameToken.sol
 The GameToken contract is an ERC20-like token contract with basic functionalities such as transferring tokens, approving allowances, and minting or burning tokens.
 Key features include:
 ### Token Management
 The contract handles the total token supply, tracks the balances of each account, and manages allowances for delegated transfers.